ibm-cloud-architecture/refarch-reefer-ml/docs/analyze/ws-ml-dev.md

 ![Remove columns](images/remove-column.png)

-To define a new column to be used as label,we use the Operation to add `Conditional replace` to apply some basic logic on the sensor columns by using two thresholds: test the value of the O2 to be less then a threshold (11) with a second condition on the CO2 to be greater than another threshold (12):
+To define a new column to be used as label, we use the `Operation` tab to add `Conditional replace` to apply some basic logic on the sensor columns by using two thresholds: test the value of the O2 to be less then a threshold (11) with a second condition on the CO2 to be greater than another threshold (12):

 ![Define condition](images/anomaly-flag-1.png)